 It is recommended that you become an affiliate of a professional body such as CPA Australia or Chartered Accountants Australia & New Zealand (CAANZ).
 These groups provide valuable opportunities to network with other professionals in the industry.

-Master of Accounting students must complete the following subjects:
+Master of Accounting students must complete the following twelve subjects: